carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 raster_clip_fields.rio.to_raster("raster_clip_fields.tif")
 ~~~

-## Crop raster data using another raster dataset
+## Crop raster data using `reproject_match()` function

 So far we have learned how to crop raster image with vector data.
 We can also crop a raster with another raster data.
-In this section, we will demonstrate how to crop the `raster` image using the
+In this section, we will demonstrate how to crop the `raster` image using the `raster_clip_fields` image.
-`raster_clip_fields` image.

-> ## Using `raster_clip_fields` raster image
->
-> For this section, we will use the `raster_clip_fields.tif` image that was produced in the section "**Crop raster data with polygon**".
-{: .callout}

 We read in the `raster_clip_fields.tif` image.
-For the demonstration purpose, we will reproject it to the RD CRS system, so it will be in a different CRS from the `raster`:
+For the demonstration purpose, we will reproject it to the RD CRS system, so it will be in a different CRS from the original true color imgae `raster`:
 ~~~
 # Read raster_clip_fields
 raster_clip_fields = rioxarray.open_rasterio("raster_clip_fields.tif")